wp-plugins/spectacula-threaded-comments/readme.txt

 	Comments are now ajaxed for both submit and update.
 You have control over update frequency and the code will respect your choices for comment order depth and all the other settings in the discussion area of the settings.
-	Made sure it is working with all versions of WP from 2.7 up and that includes WP 3.0.
+	Made sure it works with all versions of WP from 2.7 up, including WP 3.0.
 	New stylesheet handling code that allows us to add more styles quickly.
 You can now add stylesheet to your theme/child theme directory and that'll be picked up by the plug-in and offered as an option on the plug-in's admin